A1exKH/myProjectEulerSolutions/README.md

 Highly divisible triangular number.
 What is the value of the first triangle number to have over five hundred divisors?

+## Problem 13.
+Large Sum
+Work out the first ten digits of the sum of the following one-hundred 50-digit numbers.

 ## Problem #14.
 Longest Collatz sequence.